 The X-ADV captured the essence of two-wheeled freedom in an exciting new form and garnered the attention of an army of riders around Europe, eager for something new, and has proved itself a genuine sales success.
 And, proving its off-road credentials, in the hands of seasoned Italian racer Renato Zocchi a lightly modified version took overall Class 2 victory in the gruelling 7,000km 2019 Gibraltar Rally.

-And the X-ADV is not standing still.
-For 2021 Honda is upping its engine performance, trimming weight, enhancing style and adding even more usefulness.
+And it has not stood still.
+In 21YM Honda upped the X-ADV’s engine performance, trimmed weight, enhanced style and added even more usefulness.
 Making the X-ADV even cooler and more desirable in the process.

 - Model Overview

-For easier ground reach the seat is newly contoured at the shoulders.
-The redesigned underseat storage space grows in volume and is equipped with a USB charging point; relocating the parking brake to the right handlebar offers greater convenience and frees up space for a useful new glovebox.
-A new TFT instrument display offers Honda Smartphone Voice Control System.
+For easier ground reach the seat was re-contoured at the shoulders.
+The redesigned under seat storage space grew in volume and also housed a USB charging point; relocating the parking brake to the right handlebar freed up space for a useful new glovebox.
+And a revised TFT instrument display also featured Honda Smartphone Voice Control System.

 - Key Features

-- Throttle By Wire and an extra 3kW for the peak power figure of 1kW; 69Nm torque
+- Throttle By Wire control; peak power figure of 43.1kW with 69Nm torque

 - EURO5 compliant, with 3.6l/100km fuel efficiency